deckhouse/deckhouse/ee/fe/modules/340-extended-monitoring/docs/CONFIGURATION.md

 |------------------------|---------------|---------------|
 | replicas-not-ready     | int (count)   | 0             |

-The threshold implies the number of unavailable replicas **IN ADDITION** to [maxUnavailable](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-unavailable).
+The threshold implies the number of unavailable replicas **in addition** to [maxUnavailable](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-unavailable).
 This threshold will be triggered if the number of unavailable replicas is greater than `maxUnavailable` by the amount specified.
-Suppose replicas-not-ready is 0.
+Suppose `replicas-not-ready` is 0.
 In this case, the threshold will be triggered if the number of unavailable replicas is greater than `maxUnavailable`.
-If replicas-not-ready is set to 1, then the threshold will be triggered if the number of unavailable replicas is greater than `maxUnavailable` + 1.
-This way, you can fine-tune this parameter for specific Deployments (that may be unavailable) in the namespace with the extended monitoring enabled to avoid getting excessive alerts.
+If `replicas-not-ready` is set to 1, then the threshold will be triggered if the number of unavailable replicas is greater than `maxUnavailable` + 1.
+This way, you can fine-tune this parameter for specific Deployments (that may be unavailable) in the Namespace with the extended monitoring enabled to avoid getting excessive alerts.

 ##### Statefulset